herd/herdtools7/pac_tests/notes/solver.md

 this number is per execution (with `n=15` for kvm-unit-tests).
 So the program must either have a loop that we unfold 32768 times, or have more than 32768 lines of assembly...

+An other assumption is that we don't use virtual addresses with non-canonical pac fields as modifier for the pac computation.
+This assumption may change the
+soundness: without it we must improve the union-find algorithm with a congruence closure algorithm, and the simplex-like algorithm with a Nelson-Oppen algorithm to combine it with a congruence closure algorithm and this make the implementation of the solver very hard.